GeoKnow/FAGI-gis/README.md

 `java -jar FAGI-gis-CLI -c /path/to/fusion.conf`
 * **Netbeans:**
   1. After you have built the Project, provide the appropriate information in the *fusion.conf* file.
-  2. Right click on the Project and click *Properties*
+  2. Right click on the Project and click *Properties*.
   3. Go to *"Run"* tab and at the *Arguments* field add "-c /path/to/fusion.conf" and click OK.
   4. Click *"Run"*.